the-sh4d0w/boardgame_discord_bot/README.md

 ## Other features

 ### Reactions
-Reactions will automatically be added if certain phrases are found in a message.
+A reaction will automatically be added if a certain phrase is found in a message.
 These phrases and reactions are specified in `config.json`.

 ### Activity
 The bot will randomly choose a board game from `config.json` every 30 minutes and set it as its game activity.

 ### Logging
 The bot logs to the console, a log file, and a discord channel (specified in the `.env` file).

 ![Screenshot of the logs channel.](images/boardgame_bot_logs.png)